 Altogether Autism provides information on autism parenting courses held throughout the regions and has regional Autism Spectrum Disorder (ASD) coordinators working at district health boards.

 Autism specific training programmes for parents/family/whānau offered by Autism NZ are:

 - EarlyBird– Implementing early intervention strategies for a child not yet attending school

 EarlyBird is an early intervention programme for parents/whānau/ caregivers, which is specific to the needs of children on the Autism Spectrum.
 The three-month programme combines group training sessions with individual home visits.
 Video feedback is used to help participants apply what they learn.
-At the moment, this programme is offered at Auckland and Wellington locations only.
-Autism New Zealand will be covering all costs for this programme so there will be no charge to participate.
+Currently, this programme is offered free at Auckland and Wellington only.
+Autism NZ cover all costs for this programme.

 The EarlyBird Programme will help participants to:

 - Develop interaction and communication with their child

 - Parents/caregivers/whānau supporting a young child (not yet in full-time education) with diagnosis or probable diagnosis of autism